-Although Ben Stiller already had one feature film under his belt at the time he tackled The Cable Guy (1994's Reality Bites), the film (fittingly) takes more cues from his short-lived 1990 sketch comedy TV program "The Ben Stiller Show" than anything.
-Not only do all of the cast members make cameo appearances (Stiller, Andy Dick and Janeane Garofalo are the most obvious, but Bob Odenkirk gets one good line in as one of Steven's relatives, and John O'Donohue has a blink-and-you'll miss it appearance as a prison guard), but an up-and-coming Judd Apatow, one of the head writers and executive producers on "TBSS", also serves as producer (and uncredited writer) on Cable Guy.
-The influence is obvious.
-Although the film lacks Apatow's loose, "everything that works" editing style, some of the film's funniest lines have the same distinct, improvised ring of Apatow's best one-liners.
-The line "I was just blow-drying my hair, thought I heard the phone ring.
+Although Ben Stiller already had a feature film under his belt as a director (1994's Reality Bites), The Cable Guy feels closer to the sensibilities of his short-lived 1990 sketch comedy TV program "The Ben Stiller Show."
+Not only do all of the cast members make cameo appearances (Stiller, Andy Dick and Janeane Garofalo make prominent appearances, but Bob Odenkirk also in gets a great line reading as one of Steven's relatives, and John O'Donohue has a blink-and-you'll-miss-it appearance as a prison guard), but an up-and-coming Judd Apatow, one of the head writers and executive producers on "TBSS," also served as producer (and uncredited writer).
+Apatow's influence is obvious; although the film lacks his loose, "everything that works" editing style, some of the film's funniest lines have the same distinct, improvised ring of his movies' best one-liners ("I was just blow-drying my hair, thought I heard the phone ring.
 That ever happen to you?
-Call me, and we'll talk about it," is both a hilarious bit of escalation, and a fine-tuned give-and-take in terms of how seriously the audience takes Chip's creepiness.
+Call me, and we'll talk about it," is both a masterwork of comic escalation, and a remarkable tweak in terms of how seriously the audience takes Chip's creepiness).

 The Video and Audio